-An individual who commences payments at age 65 and meets the residency requirements for a full OAS pension is entitled to $642.25 as of January 2022.
+If you start payments at age 65 and meet the residency requirements for a full OAS pension, you're entitled to $687.56 as of January 2023.
 Benefits are adjusted quarterly and indexed to the Canadian Consumer Price Index (CPI).

 When can I start receiving OAS?

 Your OAS pension can start as early as the month following your 65th birthday.
-You can choose to defer collecting your OAS pension to age 70.
+You can defer collecting your OAS pension to when you turn age 70.
 Each month you defer increases the benefit by 0.6%.

-For instance, if you defer collecting OAS to age 70, your benefit amount will increase by 36% over the amount you'd receive when you're 65.
+For example, if you defer collecting OAS to when you're age 70, your benefit amount will increase by 36% over the amount you'd receive when you're 65.

 How is OAS income taxed?

 OAS benefits are considered taxable income.
-If you receive an OAS pension, you will receive a T4(OAS) slip from Employment and Social Development Canada.
+If you receive an OAS pension, you will get a T4(OAS) slip from Employment and Social Development Canada.